scalar-labs/scalar-kubernetes/docs/RestoreDatabase.md

-# Restore database guide
+# Restore databases in a Kubernetes environment

 This guide explains how to restore ScalarDB/ScalarDL data on a Kubernetes environment.
 We assume you use the managed databases provided by cloud services as a backend database of ScalarDB/ScalarDL.

-## Restore operations
+## Procedure to restore databases

-1. Scale in the Scalar product pods to **0** for stopping requests from Scalar products to backend databases.

-   You can scale in the Scalar product pods to 0 using the `--set *.replicaCount=0` flag of the helm command.
+1. Scale in ScalarDB or ScalarDL pods to **0** to stop requests to the backend databases.
+You can scale in the pods to **0** by using the `--set *.replicaCount=0` flag in the helm command.
    * ScalarDB Server
      ```console
      helm upgrade <release name> scalar-labs/scalardb -n <namespace> -f /path/to/<your custom values file for ScalarDB Server> --set scalardb.replicaCount=0